 Bachelor of Arts or Bachelor of Science in History

 The study of history is fundamental to understanding the present and impacting the future.
-Students in our program will explore public history, political history, American religious history, early American history, and military history and church history in preparation for graduate school or to enter any of a broad range of history-related careers.
+Students in our program will explore public history, political history, American religious history, early American history, and military history in preparation for graduate school or to enter any of a broad range of history-related careers.

 Our program focuses on historical critique and analysis earlier than most undergraduate history programs.
 Some programs believe that the undergraduate degree is just to introduce the student to the facts of history without challenging the students to analyze or critique commonly held views.
 The Evangel program is different because we begin to teach the process of critical review at the undergraduate level, instead of at the more typical graduate level.